This Day In Literary History

 A divorcee and single mother of a six-year-old daughter, Joan was a libertine who possessed an intellect equal to Burroughs.
 She moved into the apartment and they got along famously.

-Joan also possessed Burroughs' taste for narcotics; while he indulged in his morphine habit, she became addicted to benzedrine, an amphetamine legally sold over the counter in an inhaler.
+Joan also possessed Burroughs' taste for narcotics; while he indulged in his morphine habit, she became addicted to benzedrine, an amphetamine legally sold over the counter at the time and dispensed in an inhaler.

 She huffed so much benzedrine that she became delusional and had to be hospitalized following a severe psychotic episode.
 Meanwhile, to support his habit, Burroughs sold heroin and engaged in petty thievery such as rolling drunks in the subway.